wp-plugins/coming-soon-page/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Coming soon page plugin is awesome tool to show your users that you are working on your website to make it better.
+Coming soon plugin is awesome tool to show your users that you are working on your website to make it better.
 Our coming soon plugin is the best way to create better coming soon page.

 == Description ==

+It's not easy to create coming soon page for WordPress without coding knowledge.
+That's why our team do his best to help WordPress users to create coming soon pages easily and quickly.
-Coming soon plugin will add some awesome features to your coming soon page.
+Coming soon plugin will add some great features to your coming soon page.

-### The features of Coming Soon plugin
+### Features of Coming Soon plugin

 *   Easy install and use
 *   Works perfectly with all versions of WordPress
-*   Fully Responsive plugin
+*   Fully Responsive Coming Soon page
-*   Highly customizable
+*   Highly customizable Coming Soon page
-*   Ability to change background color
+*   Ability to change Coming Soon page background color
-*   Ability to set background image
+*   Ability to set Coming Soon page background image
 *   Ability to set Coming Soon page Title color
 *   Ability to set Coming Soon page Title font size
-*   Ability to use WordPress post toolbar for Coming soon Content
+*   Ability to use WordPress post toolbar for Coming soon page Content
-*   Ability to set Coming soon Content background color
+*   Ability to set Coming soon page Content background color
-*   Ability to set Coming page Content background transparency
+*   Ability to set Coming soon page Content background transparency
-*   Ability to set Coming soon Content background border radius
+*   Ability to set Coming soon page Content background border radius
-*   SEO friendly plugin
+*   SEO friendly Coming Soon page
 *   Set Meta description for your Coming Soon page
 *   Set Meta keywords for your Coming Soon page
 *   Full browser background option
 *   Ability to add Countdown to  your Coming Soon page
-*   Ability to set full browser background image
+*   Ability to set full browser background image for you Coming Soon page
-*   Ability to control access by IP
+*   Ability to control access by IP to Coming Soon page
-*   Custom Logo
+*   Custom Logo for Coming Soon page
 *   Email notifications
 *   Social Media Ready
 *   Facebook